kwieben/COP2220_P2/README.md

 # COP_2220 Rock/Paper/Scissors

+### Please excuse the mess as this is only my second attempt at coding in the C language.

 A program that implements a Rock/Paper/Scissors game that allows the user to play the computer.
 The program should prompt the user to enter R, P,or S for Rock, Paper, or Scissors, then it should randomly generate the computer’s choice and determine who won and display